 2.2.3 EXCEPTIONS.
 Official Rule 2.4 requires the written permission of the ILSA Executive Office in defined circumstances for individuals to be team members.
-For the purpose of the Australian National Rules, the National Administrator must be notified of the application for written permission under Official Rule 2.4 at the time it is made.
+For the purpose of the Australian National Rules, the National Administrator must be notified of the application for written permission under Official Rule 2.4 at the time it is made and be forwarded correspondence either acceding to or declining the application.
 For the purpose of the Australian National Rules a student currently enrolled in a program of study leading to a J.D. degree in Australia (which is classified in Australia for some purposes as a post-graduate degree) is not required to obtain special permission under Official Rule 2.4 (c).